Renalytix to Report Financial Results for First Quarter Fiscal Year 2023 on November 30

 About Renalytix

-Renalytix RENX RNLX is the global founder and leader in the new field of bioprognosis™ for kidney health.
+Renalytix (LSE: RENX) (NASDAQ: RNLX) is the global founder and leader in the new field of bioprognosis™ for kidney health.
 The company has engineered a new solution that enables early-stage chronic kidney disease progression risk assessment.
-The Company's lead product, KidneyIntelX™, has been granted Breakthrough Designation by the U.S. Food and Drug Administration and is designed to help make significant improvements in kidney disease prognosis, transplant management, clinical care, patient stratification for drug clinical trials, and drug target discovery (visit www.kidneyintelx.com).
+The Company’s lead product, KidneyIntelX™, has been granted Breakthrough Designation by the U.S. Food and Drug Administration and is designed to help make significant improvements in kidney disease prognosis, transplant management, clinical care, patient stratification for drug clinical trials, and drug target discovery (visit www.kidneyintelx.com).
 For more information, visit www.renalytix.com.

 For further information, please contact: